Rod-S/React-Gallery-App/README.md

 This project uses React-Router-v4 and the Flickr API.

+INSTRUCTIONS:

+- Run npm install within the project directory
+- add a file named .config.js within the src directory
+  - The file should have 2 lines that look like this:

+        const apiKey = 'YOUR FLICKR API KEY';
+        export default apiKey;

+- Run NPM start in the terminal to start the application!

+--

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>